The rain in Spain stays mainly on the plain.. or does it!

 Another example of heavy rainfall is the 119mm which fell in one hour on 1st July 2003 in the village of Manuel in Valencia.

-Inter annual precipitation (rainfall, snow, hail, etc) varies hugely.
+Interannual rainfall, snow and hail vary hugely.
 In 1996 it rained twice as much as during 1990 in most catchment areas.

 Oddly, one of the wettest villages in Spain is not on the Atlantic coast but in Andalucia.
 Grazalema in the Sierra de Grazalema has an average of over 2,000mm of rain annually.
 The warm, humid winds blow in from the Atlantic which cool and condense as they pass over limestone peaks.